Citizen's Visible Audits (CVA) in Colombia

 In the 1990s and 2000s, the Colombian government was in receipt of significant income from mineral royalties.
 However, too little of this wealth found its way to local areas to fund public infrastructure projects.
 To address this problem, in 2008 the Colombian government launched the Citizen's Visible Audits (CVA) programme.
-Its aim was to encourage citizen engagement in scrutinising local public works, such as sanitation, water, and school-building projects.
+Its aim was to encourage community engagement in scrutinising local public works, such as sanitation, water, and school-building projects.
 The CVA programme has enabled local authorities to improve their delivery of public investment projects, and it has been very well received by both local communities and international donors.

 In 2008, the Colombian government created the Auditorías Visibles [Citizen's Visible Audits (CVA)] programme.
 "Its goal was to strengthen communities' participation in monitoring royalties for the provision of local public goods, i.e. access to water and sanitation, buildings for educational institutions, housing, etc."

 The programme was set up with the following objectives:

 "Organises community forums that bring together local authorities, neighbours, and representatives of the firms carrying out an infrastructure project.

 "The project is presented and explained to the community at these public gatherings where the community has the opportunity to voice its concerns during the entire cycle of a project.

 CVAs were intended to involve communities in project monitoring and reduce corruption significantly.
 “In this programme, beneficiaries monitor projects within their communities to ensure that they are correctly implemented.
 The CVA programme brings together communities and local authorities to participate in public forums where firms responsible for the implementation of projects can provide answers regarding communities' concerns.
 This coming together of key stakeholders allows communities to provide direct feedback on the implementation of projects within their communities and holds local governments and contracting firms accountable for honouring commitments, so projects may be finalised in a timely and efficient manner."